rockdaboot/wget2/README.rst

 Designed and written from scratch it requires a C99 and Posix compliant development environment.

+Included is the stand-alone library libmget which provides an interface to many useful functions used by Mget.

 The originally purpose was to help out on Wget2 development (refactoring, modern and clean code, new technology, new design).